Attention Contractors

 SUPERIOR SAFETY OUTCOMES

 ROLL OVER OR CLICKConstruction is physically demanding work.
 Safety problems can impose huge costs on contractors –in litigation, insurance and workers compensation claims, workforce productivity losses, and fixing defective craftmanship.
-Research shows that union jobsites improve jobsite safety outcomes by as much as 40%.
+Research in Minnesota shows that union jobsites are 40% less likely to be cited for jobsite safety violations.
 This results in higher earnings for contractors—not lawyers and insurance companies.

 THE VALUE OF UNION PARTNERSHIP